Subscriber only lesson.

 - Periodically review and update the scope statement, I recommend at the beginning of each project phase.

-- Scope Statement: “The project scope statement is the description of the project scope, major deliverables, assumptions and constraints.”
-PMBOK®Guide
+- Scope Statement: “The description of the project scope, major deliverables, assumptions and constraints.”
+PMBOK® Guide

 Lesson notes are only available for subscribers.